loomnetwork/loom-sdk-documentation/docs/read-write-state.md

 ---
 id: goloomstate
-title: Saving and reading from the state in go-loom contracts
+title: Saving and reading state in go-loom contracts
-sidebar_label: Saving and reading from state
+sidebar_label: Saving and reading state
 ---

 ## The contract state